ClinicaSeprice/FrontEnd/README.md

       /services        # Services related to dashboard functionalities /models          # Models and DTOs for the dashboard

+     /PlanMedical      # PlanMedical module
+      /components      # Components for the PlanMedical
+      /services        # Services related to PlanMedical functionalities /models

     /patients          # Module for managing patients
       /components      # Components for patient management
       /services        # Services to handle patient data